 º Do I get a receipt? º

 As soon as you have successfully made your offering, your selected payment portal (PayPal or credit card) will send you a confirmation message.
 Our website will also show you an online receipt with a link for download.
-Within 24 hours (usually), we will send you a confirmation email with details about the prayers you have requested and a link to view your donation history (including your receipts).
+We will send you a confirmation email with details within 24-48 hours about the prayers you have requested and a link to view your donation history (including your receipts).

 º How does My Account work? º